seqan/seqan/manual/source/Tutorial/Workflows/UseSeqAnNodesInKnime.rst

 Select the SeqAn NGS Toolbox and click Next.
 Follow the instructions.
 After the installation is done, KNIME will prompt you to restart.
-Click OK and KNIME will restart with the newly installed SeqAn nodess available under the ``Community Nodes`` category.
+Click OK and KNIME will restart with the newly installed SeqAn nodes available under the ``Community Nodes`` category.
 The installation also includes GenericKnimeNodes which are very useful for using SeqAn nodes in KNIME.
 This includes file input/output nodes.

 .. figure:: install-knime-5.png
    :align: center